lnemsick-simp/pupmod-simp-nfs/REFERENCE.md

 Controls enabling `stunnel` to encrypt NFSv4 connection to the NFS server

-* If left unset, the value will be taken from `nfs::client::stunnel`
+* If left unset, the value will be taken from `$nfs::client::stunnel`
 * May be set to `false` to ensure that `stunnel` will not be used for this connection
 * Must be set to `false` for a NFSv3 mount